ski-climb/checks-for-understanding/module-2/backend/week_two.md

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?
  * *`Team.all, Team.find, .find_by, .count, .where, .pluck, .find_each, ...`*
+ * *We have access to those methods via inheriting from ActiveRecord::Base - which looks into the database and does something called 'reflection' to provide us with methods based on what columns that table has in the database, AND provides some standard methods liks those listed above.*

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?
  * *`Team.find(4).name` would find the team's name*